 Whenever you move a site (or page) from one address to another, you need to tell the search engines that you've done so to keep the credit from all your old links.
 And you do that with a 301 redirect.

 Think of a 301 redirect as a change of address card.
 A 301 redirect tells the engines that your site (or page) has moved, but that it should transfer all of the “link credit” pointing to the old address to the new one.
 So when the search engine finds the 301 redirect on the old address, it knows to give the new address the same link credit (and hopefully rankings) that it gave the old one.

 Free subdomains usually don't allow you to have access to .htaccess files – which is where you need to place the 301 redirect command for the search engines.

-Essentially, you’re stuck from a search engine perspective.
-You can put up a message for your human visitors, but the search engines won’t know to credit your new site with all the link building and promotional work you’ve put into your old one.
-As far as the search engines are concerned, it’s a completely new website because you can’t notify them via the .htaccess that it’s actually a change of address.
+Essentially, you're stuck from a search engine perspective.
+You can put up a message for your human visitors, but the search engines won't know to credit your new site with all the link building and promotional work you've put into your old one.
+As far as the search engines go, it's an entirely new website because you can't notify them via the .htaccess that it's a change of address.

-This means you’re putting a LOT of trust into forever being happy with your subdomain provider.
+Building a site that you won't be able to move without starting over means you're putting a lot of trust into forever being happy with your subdomain provider.

 They could shut down